-I won’t lie, my first experience with zucchini bread was the FIRST time I actually enjoyed eating a vegetable.
-I was probably seven or eight years old and this loaf was so good, it’s been committed to my memory.
+This might sound crazy, but it’s true.
+My first experience with zucchini bread was the FIRST time I actually enjoyed eating a vegetable.
+I was probably seven or eight years old and this loaf was so good, it’s been committed to my memory ever since.
 This easy zucchini bread is straightforward, easy to make, and absolutely delicious.
 I hope you enjoy it for breakfast, as a snack, or even as an after-dinner treat!
 (Or before dinner.
-Because there are no rules)
+Because there are no rules once you’re an adult, right?
+You can eat what you want, when you feel like you want it.)

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-I tested this recipe several times and I’m going to say right now, there are only a few specific ingredients you can change and still get an amazing loaf of zucchini bread.
+I tested this recipe several times and I’m going to say right now, there are only a few specific ingredients you can change and still be guaranteed you’ll bake an amazing loaf of zucchini bread.

 If you’re looking for different ways to easily grate your zucchini, check out this article.

-I added chocolate chips to my zucchini loaf, but you can use raisins or walnuts instead!
-Chopped almonds, cashews, and dried cranberries would also taste amazing.
+I added chocolate chips to my zucchini loaf, but you can use raisins or dried cranberries.
+Mini chocolate chips are especially fun and distribute well throughout the batter.

 Related: 18 Quick and Easy Snack Ideas for Kids